fatso83/powershell-module-test/README.md

 # Powershell module loading test

 This is a demo of how to load a module in Powershell.
-It also shows a bug in the Unix powershell implementation of version 6 (alpha, build 12), as it never finds the module.
+<s>It also shows a bug in the Unix powershell implementation of version 6 (alpha, build 12),
-It works perfectly in Windows.
+as it never finds the module.</s>.

+It works perfectly in Windows, Mac and Linux.
+If you cannot get module loading to work in unices like OS X ensure that you write the module path _in all upper case_.

 ## Running it
 ```